rhugill/rhugill/README.md

 Year 2 BSc Computer Science @ University of Liverpool.
 Interested in machine learning, AI and all that good stuff.
 Currently undertaking data science and machine learning modules.

+Starting an internship for the summer as a software developer at ARM in July.

 [linkedin.com/in/rhugill](https://linkedin.com/in/rhugill)

 ---